inmyth/guardian-mds-mme-translator/README.md

 ```

 ## Config
-- `topic`: Kafka topic the instance listens to.
 - `channel`: `eq` (equity) or `fu` (future).
 This is related to table names.
+- `topic`: Kafka topic the instance listens to.
 - `db-type`: `redis` or `mysql`.
-- `kafka-group-id`: Kafka consumer group id.
-Each database needs a unique id.
+- `group-id-suffix-override`: suffix on the group id.
+This is used only in testing.

 If group id is the same the instance will cooperate with each other to consume the data.